Away at College? How and Where Do You Vote?

 Are You Eligible to Vote?

 Eligibility to vote is similar in most states.
 U.S. citizens who are at least 18 are allowed to vote in the state where they live.
-Note, however, that many states impose restrictions on the voting rights of convicted felons in certain cases -- a controversial issue that the ACLU has called attention to.
+Typically this means where your home address is located.
+In some cases, however, you can opt to use your campus address instead.
+Note that any restrictions you have against voting at your home address also apply to other places you may vote instead.
+For example, many states impose restrictions on the voting rights of convicted felons in certain cases — a controversial issue that the ACLU has called attention to.

 Which Address Should You Use?

 Where you live is determined by your address.
-So that mailbox where you receive packages at exam time may be enough to vote in the state or city where you go to college.
+The mailbox where you receive packages at exam time may be enough to vote in the state or city where you go to college.

-Each state has residency requirements for voting, so check with your state voting agency to find out what they are.
+Each state has residency requirements for voting, so check with your state voting agency or county elections office to find out what they are.
 If you've lived in the state long enough, then you're eligible to register where you go to school.
 If you've moved within a state or within a county, in some cases you can just call or go online to update your registration.

 What you can't do is register to vote in multiple localities.
-That is voter fraud and could lead to criminal charges if you're caught.
+That is voter fraud, which has become a focus of national attention, and the penalties can be severe.

 When Is the Registration Deadline?